Toll Road Fees

 Important changes to your E-Toll account effective from 1 June 2013.

-From 1 June 2013, we are moving into line with other toll road operators in NSW and will pass on two types of toll road operator fees if your E-Toll Tag fails to be detected when using a toll road.
-The fees* are the 'No Tag' Fee and the Toll Notice Transfer Fee.
+From 1 June 2013, we moved into line with other toll road operators in NSW and passed on two types of toll road operator fees if your E-Toll Tag fails to be detected when using a toll road.
+The fees* are the 'Vehicle Matching' Fee and the Toll Notice Transfer Fee.

 |Sydney Harbour Bridge & Tunnel||$0.55||$1.10|